Black Friday is one of the most hotly anticipated shopping events of the year, for both brands and shoppers all over the world.

 Amongst some of the most popular brands boycotting Black Friday include Arket, Ganni, Monki and sustainable shoe brand Veja.

-Monki, which is owned by the H&M Group, wrote on its Instagram today, “Dear Monki friends.
+Monki, which is owned by the H&M Group, wrote on its Instagram during last year’s shopping event: “Dear Monki friends.
 In 2019, we said bye-bye to Black Friday.
 To continue being relevant to you – our amazing community – this year won’t be any different.
 This means that for the third year in a row, Monki will not have any Black Friday deals.
 You will be able to visit our stores and monki.com as usual.
 Love, Monki”.

-Meanwhile sustainable label Alohas has this year decided to offer ‘on demand’ discounts rather than taking part in Black Friday, offering 30% off on their gorgeous footwear and clothing to encourage ‘intentional purchases’ rather in those made on impulse.
+Meanwhile sustainable label Alohas offered ‘on demand’ discounts rather than taking part in Black Friday in 2021, offering 30% off on their gorgeous footwear and clothing to encourage ‘intentional purchases’ rather in those made on impulse.

 Others not taking part include Patagonia, Everlane, REI, STATE, Cuyana, Public Fibre and GiffGaff.